Tensors, Differential Geometry and Statistical Shading Analysis: The Generic Surfaces Underlying an Image Patch

 Relating the two Taylor approximations can be understood by relating the coefficients.
-Thus, we seek an algorithm that takes the known values $\{ \D^j_p I \}_{j = 1}^n$ as inputs and and outputs the $\{ \D^j_p \bm{N} \}_{j = 1}^n$.
-Building on the earlier results, this one to many map carries the ambiguity when going from the Taylor approximation of the image to the Taylor approximation of the surface.
+Thus, we seek an algorithm that takes the known values $\{ \D^j_p I \}_{j = 1}^n$ as inputs and outputs the $\{ \D^j_p \n \}_{j = 1}^n$.
+Building on the earlier results, this one to many map carries the ambiguity when going from the Taylor approximation of the image to the Taylor approximation of the normal field.
 For notational simplicity, we will drop the $p$ subscript for the rest of the analysis.

-A subtlety arises because the normal vector is unit length.
-First, represent the surface as a height function over the image plane: $F(x, y) = \{ x, y, f(x, y)\} $.
+A subtlety arises because the normal vector is unit length, and this causes the above map to be nonlinear.
+As before, represent the surface as a height function over the image plane: $S(x, y) = \{ x, y, h(x, y)\} $.
 Using subscripts to denote partial differentation, the associated normal field is